rroethof/roethof.net/content/posts/2025/11/ai-prompt-engineering-sysadmins/index.md

 description: "Practical AI prompt frameworks and examples for sysadmins and tech professionals to generate actionable, repeatable results."
 ---

-# Hands-On AI Prompt Engineering for Sysadmins

-AI can do a lot—but only if you tell it exactly what you want.
+AI can do a lot, but only if you tell it exactly what you want.
 Vague prompts = vague results.
 For sysadmins, engineers, and devs, **structured prompts save time and produce repeatable, actionable outputs**.

 Below are my go-to frameworks and examples for tackling real tech scenarios efficiently.